[ecwd id=”80542″]

 • Keep their children on the pathway to fulfilling their potential

-For students who have been assigned a school Chromebook/computer device, please read the following information regarding safe-keeping of your device during the Christmas Break starting December 19th through January 4th.
-During this time, IT text message, IT e-mail support, and on-site IT support will be suspended at CPA and will resume on Monday, January 4th, 2021.
+For students who have been assigned a school Chromebook/computer device, please read the following information regarding safe-keeping of your device.

 • You should keep the laptop on a flat, steady surface.
 Also try to keep it away from, or out of spilling range of, any drinks or food you might be consuming.